 Well, a lot has changed since that first interaction with Castillian Spanish and my skills have improved by leaps and bounds.
 Thanks to having traveled to several different regions around the country and now living in the northwest corner of it, I can easily tell the accents apart.
-From the fast and sometimes broken andalu to the very proper and clear madrileno accent to the sing-song Galician accent, Spain is once again so diverse even with the way they speak the language.
-And there are several regions that have their own language (such as: gallego, catalan, valenciano, asturiano, euskadi, and more) and that also has a rather large influence on their accent in Spanish.
+From the fast and sometimes broken andalú to the very proper and clear madrileño accent to the sing-song Galician accent, Spain is once again so diverse even with the way they speak the language.
+And there are several regions that have their own language (such as: gallego, catalan, valenciano, asturiano, euskadi, and more) and that also has a rather large influence on their spoken Spanish.

-I actually do understand and love the Castillian Spanish accent but the reason why I put this item on my list because there was at one point in my life when I did not like it.
+I actually do understand and love the Castillian Spanish accent but the reason why I put this item on my list is that there was one point in my life when I did not like it.
 I was even tired of it.
 Let me explain.